Evidence-Based Interventions to Prevent Maternal Anemia

-MCHIP identifies opportunities and addresses barriers for integration of maternal anemia in maternal health initiatives to improve anemia control programming and reduce anemia at the country level.
-MCHIP provides global leadership, advocates at the global and regional level for an integrated package of interventions to address maternal anemia (iron folic acid supplements, antimalarials and deworming), and provides technical assistance (TA), to countries to move integrated anemia prevention and control forward.
+MCHIP identified opportunities and addressed barriers for integration of maternal anemia in maternal health initiatives to improve anemia control programming and reduce anemia at the country level.
+MCHIP provided global leadership, advocated at the global and regional level for an integrated package of interventions to address maternal anemia (iron folic acid supplements, antimalarials and deworming), and provided technical assistance (TA) to countries to move integrated anemia prevention and control forward.

-On the global leadership and advocacy level, MCHIP co-leads an Anemia Task Force with USAID, Strengthening Partnerships, Research, the Innovations Globally (SPRING) Project, and Core Group.
+On the global leadership and advocacy level, MCHIP co-led an Anemia Task Force with USAID, Strengthening Partnerships, Research, the Innovations Globally (SPRING) Project, and Core Group.
 MCHIP also spearheaded the development of a K4H toolkit on evidence and key resources for integrated anemia prevention and control programming.
-The Program also held a nutrition lecture series on state-of-the-art evidence/programming on integration of nutrition into other health areas/ sectors.
+The Program also held a nutrition lecture series on state-of-the-art evidence/programming on integration of nutrition into other health areas/sectors.

 At the Global Newborn Health conferences in Dhaka and Johannesburg, MCHIP led two nutrition symposiums on integrated maternal anemia prevention and control and calcium supplementation for prevention of pre-eclampsia.
 The Program also provided technical advising at the country level to:

 - Develop a nutrition strategy with the Ministry of Health and lead a program review in Zimbabwe;

 - Work with the Division of Nutrition in Kenya for integrated nutrition programming in two districts;